-Getting on the air at Diamond Head Emergency Communications
+Getting on the air at Diamond Head

 Amateur radio operators on Oahu that participate with emergency communications are registered with Department of Emergency Management (DEM) on Oahu as RACES (Radio Amateur Civil Emergency Service) radio volunteers.
 Click on this link for more information on C&C DEM OCD RACES.

 Similarly, amateur radio operators working with Hawaii SCD (State Civil Defense) are registered under SCD's RACES program and other amateurs are registered with their respective agencies.
-Many are registered with ARES (Amateur Radio Emergency Service), the emergency communications portion of the ARRL (Amateur Radio Relay League), the national organization of amateur radio operators in the United States.
+Many are registered with ARES (Amateur Radio Emergency Service), the emergency communications portion of the ARRL (American Radio Relay League), the national organization of amateur radio operators in the United States.

 As one of the original contributors to ARRL's Amateur Radio Emergency Communications Course (ARECC) in 2000, I highly recommend becoming proficient in passing messages, with special emphasis on timeliness and ACCURACY, and having your radio station ready to operate at all times.
 I also recommend the use of the ANDERSON Powerpole connector for your 12 volt DC power needs.
 You just never know when you'll need to communicate as a result of an unexpected emergency.